Preparing for Medicare Worksheet

 If you are still working, ask your employer:

-Should I enroll in Part A hospital coverage (no monthly premium to most people) and keep my group health insurance? ☐ Yes ☐ No
+Should I enroll in Part A hospital coverage (no monthly premium to most people) and keep my group health insurance?

-Do I need to enroll in Medicare Part B (doctor/outpatient coverage with a monthly premium)? ☐ Yes ☐ No
+Do I need to enroll in Medicare Part B (doctor/outpatient coverage with a monthly premium)?

-Does my insurance offer “creditable coverage” for Medicare Part D (prescription drug insurance)? ☐ Yes ☐ No
+Does my insurance offer “creditable coverage” for Medicare Part D (prescription drug insurance)?

-(If no, you may need to enroll in Medicare Part D)
+no, you may need to enroll in Medicare Part D)

-When I retire, do I have any retiree health insurance benefits? ☐ Yes ☐ No
+When I retire, do I have any retiree health insurance benefits?

 Do you have medical insurance through a spouse?

-Does your employed spouse have employer benefits? ☐ Yes ☐ No
+Does your employed spouse have employer benefits?

-Is he or she working (not on COBRA or retiree coverage)? ☐ Yes ☐ No
+Is he or she working (not on COBRA or retiree coverage)?

 Are you eligible for health benefits through your spouse’s employer?
-(When you ask the employer, be clear that you are Medicare eligible.) ☐ Yes ☐ No
+(When you ask the employer, be clear that you are Medicare eligible.)

-If “yes,” you may be able to decline Medicare Part B but ask the employer about this.
+yes, you may be able to decline Medicare Part B but ask the employer about this.

-Are you a government employee/veteran?
+Are you a government employee or veteran?

 Ask your benefit specialist how government insurance works with Medicare – as an employee or as a retiree.

-2. Will your Medicare card arrive automatically?
+2. Know if your Medicare card will arrive automatically

 Are you now collecting Social Security early retirement benefits?

-If yes, you should be automatically enrolled in Medicare Part A and Part B. Your Medicare card will arrive about three months before you turn 65.
+yes, you should be automatically enrolled in Medicare Part A and Part B. Your Medicare card will arrive about three months before you turn 65.
 You must decide whether to keep or decline Part B.

-If you do not automatically receive your card, contact your local Social Security office.
+- If you do not automatically receive your card, contact your local Social Security office.

 Retired early but delaying Social Security until full retirement age?

-If no, contact Social Security up to three months before you turn 65, or within three months after, to enroll in Medicare.
+no, contact Social Security up to three months before you turn 65, or within three months after, to enroll in Medicare.
 Contact Social Security for Part B premium payment options/questions.

 3. Chart your deadlines